Montgomery Gentry: 1999–2000: Tattoos & Scars

 Montgomery Gentry released its debut single, "Hillbilly Shoes", in early 1999.
-It entered the Billboard country singles charts two weeks before its scheduled release date, peaking at number 13 on the country charts and 62 on the Billboard Hot 100.
+It entered the Billboard country singles charts two weeks before its scheduled release date, peaking at No. 13 on the country charts and 62 on the Billboard Hot 100.
 High radio demand for the single led to the label advancing the release date of the duo's debut album, Tattoos & Scars, from early May to April 6.

-"Lonely and Gone" was the album's second single, peaking at number 5 on the country charts by year's end.
+"Lonely and Gone" was the album's second single, peaking at No. 5 on the country charts by year's end.
 The song was co-written by Dave Gibson and former Pirates of the Mississippi lead singer Bill McCorvey.
-Following it was the top 20 "Daddy Won't Sell the Farm", which won its co-writer, Canadian country singer Steve Fox, the 2000 Society of Composers, Authors, and Music Publishers of Canada (SOCAN) award for Song of the Year.
-After it, Montgomery Gentry charted the number 31 singles "Self Made Man" and "All Night Long".
-The latter, which featured guest vocals from Charlie Daniels, was previously the b-side to "Hillbilly Shoes".
+The top 20 "Daddy Won't Sell the Farm", which won its co-writer, Canadian country singer Steve Fox, the 2000 Society of Composers, Authors, and Music Publishers of Canada (SOCAN) award for Song of the Year, followed.
+After that, Montgomery Gentry had two No. 31 singles "Self Made Man" and "All Night Long".
+The latter, featuring guest vocals from Charlie Daniels, was previously the b-side to "Hillbilly Shoes".
 It was also Daniels' first appearance in the top 40 since "Mister DJ" in 1990.
 The duo won the Vocal Duo of the Year award at the Country Music Association Awards in late 2000, the first time in eight years that Brooks & Dunn did not win this award.
 They also won the Top New Vocal Duo or Group award from the Academy of Country Music and the 2000 Favorite New Artist—Country award at the American Music Awards.
-By the end of 2000, Montgomery Gentry charted at number 38 with a cover of Robert Earl Keen's "Merry Christmas from the Family", itself the b-side to "All Night Long".
+By the end of 2000, Montgomery Gentry charted at No. 38 with a cover of Robert Earl Keen's "Merry Christmas from the Family", itself the b-side to "All Night Long".
 Tattoos & Scars was certified platinum by the Recording Industry Association of America (RIAA) in 2001, for shipments of one million copies.

 The album received generally positive reviews for the duo's Southern rock influences.
 Thom Jurek of Allmusic gave it four stars out of five, calling it "one of the best pop records of the year.
 Period." and Alanna Nash of Entertainment Weekly rated it "B", saying that the album was "testosterone-laden".
-In comparison, Country Standard Time reviewer Jeffrey B. Remz thought that many of the duo's songs lacked distinctiveness, saying that they seemed to be derivative of Daniels and Travis Tritt.
+In comparison, Country Standard Time reviewer Jeffrey B. Remz thought that many of the duo's songs lacked distinctiveness, saying they seemed to be derivative of Daniels and Travis Tritt.